How to Calculate Eigenvectors in Excel (with Detailed Steps)

 The eigenvector is also known as the characteristic vector, and the eigenvalue is known as the characteristic value.

 The calculation of an eigenvector is a complex and time-consuming process mathematically.
-But here we need to do this in Excel.
-We will explain mathematical steps in this article and apply the vector formula of Excel to solve the mathematical steps.
-Look at the below section for details.
+In this article, we will explain the mathematical steps and apply the vector formula in Excel to solve them.

-First, we need to calculate the eigenvalues before going for eigenvectors.
-We already showed the mathematical expression eigenvector, that is,
+First, we need to calculate the eigenvalues before we can calculate the eigenvectors.
+As detailed above, the mathematical expression of the eigenvector is:

 Av=λv